tvmb/megazord/README.md

 2. From the command line type `./{EXECUTABLE_FILE_NAME} --init ./new-project`
 3. Take a look at everything under the `/pages`, `/layouts`, `/blocks`, and `/lang` folders inside `./new-project`.

-- NOTE: THE HTML FILES IN /PAGES ARE THE ONLY ONES THAT WILL BE BUILT.
-All of the other folders contain files that will be pulled in by each of the HTML files in `/pages`
+- **NOTE: THE HTML FILES IN `/pages` ARE THE ONLY ONES THAT WILL BE PROCESSED.
+All of the other folders contain files that will be pulled in by each of the HTML files in `/pages`**

-4. To build and process the pages, run `./{EXECUTABLE_FILE_NAME} --watch --dir ./new-project --out ./dist --lang en`.
+4. To build and process the pages, run `./{EXECUTABLE_FILE_NAME} --watch --dir ./new-project --out ./dist`.
 This command will listen for any changes to the source files, and then rebuild the output in the `./dist` folder when they are detected.

 ## MEGAZORD tags

-There are only 4 speciality MEGAZORD tags, explained below. `<mz-*>` tags can be either self closed (ie, with />), or just used as an opening tag (eg, `<mz-layout src="...">`)
+There are only 4 speciality MEGAZORD tags, explained below.
+All `<mz-*>` tags can be either self closed (ie, with />), or just used as an opening tag (eg, `<mz-layout src="...">`)

 ## `<mz-layout src="...">`
 Only 1 of these tags may be included in a page, and are used to specify a parent template, comparable to the old ASP/.NET Master Pages